Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 All boat tours to Ile aux Cerfs also include a trip to GRSE waterfall and a BBQ lunch on the beach or on board your catamaran.

-CLICK HERE TO BOOK AN ILE AUX CERFS TOUR
+CHECK PRICE FOR AN ILE AUX CERFS TOUR

 sandbar on ile aux cerfs island Mauritius